-- Remain in the classroom and seat during Snack Break. - Bring simple food such as sandwiches, bread or muesli bars, and consume only plain water - Pack food neatly in a re-sealable storage bag or air tight container. - · Clean table after eating. - Dispose leftover food/ waste properly in the big bins outside the classroom
+- Remain seated in the classroom during the Snack Break. - Bring simple foods such as sandwiches, bread, or muesli bars, and drink only plain water. - Pack food neatly in a re-sealable bag or airtight container. - Clean your table after eating. - Dispose of leftover food and waste properly in the large trash bins outside the classroom.